Geographic Distribution and Habitat

 Cao-vit gibbons are primarily frugivorous, but in the lean season (the period between harvests) they eat lots of leaves and flowers.
 Most of their time is spent feeding from branches and twigs throughout the middle canopy of the forest.
 They’re also known to enjoy insects and bird’s eggs when available.

 Behavior and Lifestyle

-With their slender bodies and long limbs, cao-vit gibbons are built for arboreal locomotion.
-Their preferred way to travel is brachiation, where they use their long arms to swing from tree limb to tree limb.
+With their slender bodies and long limbs, cao-vit gibbons are built for arboreal (tree-dwelling) locomotion.
+Their preferred way to travel is brachiation, a method by which they use their long arms to swing from tree limb to tree limb.

 Adult females are cautious swingers and prefer bridging over brachiation when their young are in tow.
 Adult males take riskier routes that involve more leaping through the trees.
-Gibbons are also very fast, swinging through the treetops at a speed of up to 34 mph (15 m/s).
-For comparison, a German Shepherd dog has an average running speed of 30 mph (13 m/s).
+Gibbons are very fast, swinging through the treetops at a speed of up to 35 mph (56 kph).

 This species got its name from the sound of one of their vocalizations, “cow-veet.”